Kim Bonnington has agreed to write our study resources. Read more about her below.

 The resources will include pre and post show activities that will explore drama techniques, conventions etc.

 Not booked yet?
-See tour information for the A Country of Two Halves tour calendar and content.
+See tour information for the I AM MĀORI tour calendar and content.

 Kim Bonnington works as an accredited Arts Facilitator for Education Support Services for the University of Otago.
 She has most recently been an Arts facilitator on the Secondary Student Achievement Contract, working with Secondary School teachers on developing Culturally Responsive practice within Teaching as Inquiry projects.